SriSingh-dot/Madhubani/README.md

 ✨ Features
 - Responsive layout
 - Hero section with call-to-action
-- Gallery with lightbox image viewer
+- Gallery with different paintings
 - About section describing Madhubani art
 - Order table with painting sizes and prices
-- Back-to-top button for smooth scrolling
 - Footer with contact details and tagline

 coding lang i use: